cloudfoundry/csb-brokerpak-gcp/docs/draft-release-notes.md

 ### Breaking changes:
 - The default plans for PostgreSQL have been removed.
 In order to successfully deploy a broker, plans must be defined via the `GSB_SERVICE_CSB_GOOGLE_POSTGRES_PLANS` environment variable.
+- Updating instance properties is not supported for postgres

 ### New feature:
 - The `BROKERPAK_UPDATES_ENABLED` feature flag is always turned on, so the HCL used when managing a service instance is always the latest taken from the brokerpak.